-3.1 Leaders at OUR School ensure that:
+3.1 Leaders at Bescot Hall School ensure that:

-- Staff in the school are involved in decision-making processes that relate to the vision, intent and development of the curriculum - Regular monitoring activities are carried out to ensure that the curriculum offered is progressive and appropriate, enabling all pupils to achieve positive outcomes - All teaching staff fulfil their roles and responsibilities, including high quality planning and teaching methods, use of regular assessment and consistent implementation of the agreed school policies and procedures - Teachers are provided with opportunities to sustain strong subject knowledge and pedagogy as required and the whole-staff team remain upskilled in supporting the needs of pupils - Parents/carers receive regular communication from staff, including information about the curriculum and school strategies, their child's progress and next steps
+- Staff in the school are involved in decision-making processes that relate to the vision, intent and development of the curriculum. - Pupils are involved in the content and learning opportunities within the curriculum. - Regular monitoring activities are carried out to ensure that the curriculum offered is progressive and appropriate, enabling all pupils to achieve positive outcomes. - All teaching staff fulfil their roles and responsibilities, including high quality planning and teaching methods, use of regular assessment and consistent implementation of the agreed school policies and procedures. - Teachers are provided with opportunities to sustain strong subject knowledge and pedagogy as required and the whole-staff team remain upskilled in supporting the needs of pupils. - Parents/carers receive regular communication from staff, including information about the curriculum and school strategies, their child's progress and next steps. - Subject curriculum leads provide support and advice for colleagues and monitor progress in their subject area and contribute to professional development. - Subject curriculum leads ensure connectivity and cohesion across subjects.

-3.2 The teaching staff at OUR School ensure that:
+3.2 The teaching staff at Bescot Hall School ensure that:

-- The curriculum is planned and delivered to support pupils to develop skills, knowledge and vocabulary, helping pupils to know more and remember more and to be prepared for their adult lives - The curriculum is planned and devised to best suit the needs of each individual pupil, and takes account of outcomes and strategies outlined in Education, Health and Care Plans (EHCPs), PEPs and other key documents - A range of teaching and adapted strategies are used to ensure all pupils are stretched and able to progress at their own pace - Pupils are given the opportunity to experience safely planned activities outside of the usual classroom environment - Pupils know their next steps and how to get there, with opportunities to discuss their own learning - Parents/carers are provided with high-quality reports which reflect what their children have been learning and how they will be supported to progress - The procedures for assessment are used to support the learning and development of the pupils, including identifying gaps in knowledge and next steps - Subject leads provide support and advice for colleagues, and monitor progress in their subject area
+- The curriculum is ambitious and is planned and delivered to support pupils to develop skills, knowledge and vocabulary, helping pupils to know more and remember more and to be prepared for their adult lives. - The curriculum is planned and devised to best suit the needs of each individual pupil and takes account of outcomes and strategies outlined in Education, Health and Care Plans (EHCPs), PEPs and other key documents. - A range of teaching and differentiation strategies are used to ensure all pupils are stretched and able to progress at their own pace. - Apply pedagogy to planning and the delivery of learning. - Pupils are given the opportunity to experience safely planned activities outside of the usual classroom environment. - Pupils know their next steps and how to get there, with opportunities to discuss their own learning